 Guerlain’s Aqua Allegoria Bergamote Calabria is an uncomplicated tribute to bergamot.
 With only six fragrance notes it consists of top notes of bergamot and petitgrain, heart notes of cardamom and ginger, and base notes of white musk and woody.
 It’s light and delicate, similar to the beautiful bottle it comes in.
 If you want a simple fragrance with character, give this one a try.

-Bergamot is a unique scent for a number of reasons but no matter if you enjoy it in a cup of Earl Grey or spray it on in fragrance, the fresh, sweet smell of bergamot will lift you up and make you feel like you’re wandering a sunny Italian coastline.
+Answers to what does bergamot smell like will prompt many to describe it as a unique scent for a number of reasons.
+No matter if you enjoy it in a cup of Earl Grey or spray it on in fragrance, the fresh, sweet smell of bergamot will lift you up and make you feel like you’re wandering a sunny Italian coastline.